 - What about my neighbours?

 One obviously needs to be considerate to neighbours.
 Bees approach and depart a hive on a flight path, so if hive entrances are pointed at a high hedge, fence or other barrier, they tend to go up and over and keep flying at that height.
 Pointing your hive entrance at a low fence towards your neighbour’s garden may lead to challenges.
 WBK members can come and visit your garden and give you advice on where you might place a hive or two.
-The British Beekeepers Association has produced a leaflet that may help you in deciding if you can keep bees in your garden.
+The British Beekeepers Association has produced a leaflet that may help you decide if you can keep bees in your garden.

 - How much time will it take?